Basolia

-The basolia (Басо́ля, basy or basetla) is a Ukrainian and Polish folk instrument of the bowed string family similar to the cello, although usually slightly larger and not as sophisticated in construction.
+The basolia (басоля; basy or basetla) is a Ukrainian and Polish folk instrument of the bowed string family similar to the cello, although usually slightly larger and not as sophisticated in construction.
 The basolia was usually homemade and of very rough construction.
 Sometimes the soundboard was sewn to the body rather than glued.
 The strings are tuned in fifths.

 Three different types are found in Ukraine: